apace7/local_volume_database/docs/source/usage.rst

 * **gc_halo**: New star cluster-like systems in the Galactic halo or ambiguous compact stellar systems.
 These are faint star-cluster like systems (generally rhalf < 20 pc and M_V > -3 and at high Galactic latitudes abs(b) > ~5-10).
 A number of these systems are likely tidally stripped star clusters, tidally stripped dwarf galaxies, or the faintest dwarf galaxies.
 Many have are ambiguous classifications (as in the classification for dwarf galaxy and star cluster is ambiguous) and are difficult to classify.
 This does include several new Globular Cluster (Laevens 1/Crater I and Sagittarius II).
 * **gc_disk**: post-Harris catalog globular clusters at low Galactic latitude (abs(b) <10), some of these systems might be open clusters, and some systems have not been confirmed
 * **gc_harris**: globular clusters in Harris catalog (this excludes Koposov 1 and 2 which are in the gc_ufsc table)
 * **gc_dwarf_hosted**: Globular clusters hosted by dwarf galaxies.
 This does not include the Sagittarius GCs which are in gc_harris.
-Incomplete table.
+Incomplete catalog.

  (Note that older versions had  small differences between dwarf galaxy and star cluster catalogs)